Calvin-Truong/Time-Series_COVID19_Cases/README.md

+# TOPIC
-# TOPIC: COVID-19 Confirmed Cases in the United States (Jan 22, 2020 - Nov 18, 2020)
+COVID-19 Confirmed Cases in the United States (Jan 22, 2020 - Nov 18, 2020)

+# GOAL
-# GOAL: Predict and analyze the number of cases by the end of the year 2020
+Predict and analyze the number of cases by the end of the year 2020

 # SUMMARY
 This report will be focused on the confirmed cases of COVID-19, specifically in the United States.
 This report will try to predict the number of cases by the end of the year 2020 assuming that there will be no vaccines available until at least the following year.
 The report will answer the following questions:

 # Research Questions
 1. Will COVID-19 cases be expected to increase or decrease by the end of the year (Dec 31, 2020)?